 North Star focuses on concrete projects – with a clear beginning, middle and end – that can articulate solutions at the scale of the problems we face.
 We rely on collaborative partnerships to hone our expertise in and authentic connection with communities facing challenges such as a low wages, diminishing access to affordable housing, or barriers to basic civic participation.
-In a civic environment in which even simple community concerns have become polarized and politicized, we rely non-partisan research and cross-partisan partnerships to identify a path forward that carves through ideologies and special interest intervention.
+In a civic environment in which even simple community concerns have become polarized and politicized, we rely on non-partisan research and cross-partisan collaborations to identify a path forward that carves through ideologies and special interest intervention.

-A New Deal on Housing: Creating tenant equity
+A New Deal on Housing: BUILDING tenant WEALTH

 April 2016-Present We are exploring new financing models to increase asset building for a generation facing massive barriers to building wealth through homeownership.
 We look at this crisis through the lens of wealth inequality and are actively exploring entrepreneurial ideas to build wealth for people who cannot currently access home ownership.

 Civic engagement roundtable